-Experience the BimmerWorld BMW CCA Club Racing School
+Experience the BimmerWorld BMW CCA Club Race School

-The BimmerWorld BMW CCA Racing School is a safe, fun and intense learning experience designed to teach you the fundamentals of BMW CCA Club Racing.
-Successful completion of the school will allow you to apply for a provisional (rookie) BMW CCA Club Race license.
+The BimmerWorld BMW CCA Race School is a safe, fun and intense learning experience designed to teach you the fundamentals of BMW CCA Club Racing.
+Successful completion of the school will allow you to apply for a rookie (which is provisional) BMW CCA Club Race license.
 Successful completion will qualify you for a CASC-OR regional race license (Canada), and may quality you for a NASA, SCCA, AER or other race licenses.

 The learning is accelerated, the driving is fast, and the experience is unforgettable!
 Any car suitable for use in a BMW CCA HPDE event can be used.
 Participants do not need a race prepared car, and all manufacturers/models of cars are welcome.
 Note that helmets must be either Snell SA2010 (through 2021 only) or newer (Snell SA2015, SA2020).

 The BimmerWorld BMW CCA Club Race School weekend consists of eight classroom sessions and eight track sessions.
 The classroom curriculum covers the fundamentals of closed circuit, door-to-door performance driving, competitive passing techniques, driver/race car preparation, and knowledge of BMW CCA Club racing rules.

 On the track you’ll experience corner passing, driving three-wide at speed, green-flag practice starts, and a full simulated race exercise all under the watchful eye of the BimmerWorld and BMW CCA Club Racing Instructors and on-track coaches.
 After each on-track session, the coaches and students review what transpired on the track.
 Sharing learnings, making observations and reviewing mistakes as a group allows for different perspectives and enhances the learning environment.
 A considerable amount of effort is aimed at the mental aspects of racing and not just the mechanics of moving the car around the pavement.